Robert DiPierdomenico: Media career

 After DiPierdomenico retired, he became a popular media personality as a boundary rider with the Seven Network.
-After Seven lost the rights to broadcast AFL in 2001, DiPierdomenico continued his tradition as a boundary-rider on radio station 3AW.
-DiPierdomenico also worked at Sky News Australia as their AFL expert in the mid 2000s.
+After Seven lost the rights to broadcast AFL in 2001, DiPierdomenico continued his tradition as a boundary rider on radio station 3AW.
+DiPierdomenico also worked at Sky News Australia as their AFL expert in the mid-2000s.

 In the 1990s, DiPierdomenico made an appearance, along with Dermott Brereton and Adrian Barich, in a charity rugby league match and scored a try, and in comedic fashion dived over the line in a fashion similar to Superman to celebrate.

 In 2010, he was stood down from his role in the Auskick junior development program after making a racist remark regarding Gavin Wanganeen.

 DiPierdomenico made a cameo in the TV series Neighbours in 1999, and he appeared on the Channel 9 weight-loss show Excess Baggage in 2012.
 Since 2019, he has been hosting the TV series Dipper's Backyard BBQ Wars.

 Dipierdemenico appeared in adverts for department store Dimmeys in the 1990s.

 Dipper was the 7th person evicted on the seventh series of I'm a Celebrity...Get Me Out of Here! in 2021.
-He is the first celebrity to bowl a strike in a sushi eating challenge.
+He is the first celebrity to bowl a strike in a sushi-eating challenge.

+Incontinence advocacy

+DiPierdomenico is an advocate for incontinence awareness, taking a brave step to publicly bring attention to the taboo subject.